Msingi-AI/msingi1/PAPER_DRAFT.md

 ### 7.2 Efficiency Considerations

-Our work demonstrates that useful language models for Swahili can be developed with modest computational resources.
-The 28M parameter Msingi1 model can run on consumer-grade hardware, making it more accessible for researchers and developers in regions with limited computational infrastructure.
+Our work demonstrates that medium-sized language models for Swahili can be developed with reasonable computational resources.
+The 110M parameter Msingi1 model strikes a balance between model capacity and computational requirements.
+While larger than our initial experiments with 28M parameter models, it remains significantly smaller than billion-parameter models while offering substantially improved text generation capabilities.

+With optimization techniques like quantization, this model could run on higher-end consumer hardware, making it potentially accessible for researchers and developers in regions with moderate computational infrastructure.
+The training process itself requires only a single GPU with 16GB+ memory, which is available through various cloud providers at reasonable costs.

 ## 8. Conclusion and Future Work

-This paper presented Msingi1, a decoder-only transformer language model for Swahili that balances efficiency and performance.
-Our experiments demonstrate that carefully optimized smaller models can achieve promising results for Swahili text generation, potentially making NLP technologies more accessible for this important African language.
+This paper presented Msingi1, a decoder-only transformer language model for Swahili that balances model capacity and computational efficiency.
+Our experiments with a 110M parameter model demonstrate that medium-sized models can achieve promising results for Swahili text generation, striking a balance between performance and accessibility for this important African language.

+Our findings suggest that the 110M parameter size represents a sweet spot for Swahili language modeling, offering substantially better performance than smaller models while remaining trainable on a single GPU.
+This approach makes NLP research more accessible for researchers with limited computational resources.

 Future work will focus on:

-1. **Multilingual Expansion**: Extending the approach to other East African languages
+1. **Multilingual Expansion**: Extending the approach to other East African languages and exploring cross-lingual transfer learning
-2. **Instruction Tuning**: Adapting the model for instruction following and specific downstream tasks
+2. **Instruction Tuning**: Adapting the model for instruction following and specific downstream tasks like translation and summarization
-3. **Evaluation Benchmarks**: Developing standardized benchmarks for Swahili NLP
+3. **Evaluation Benchmarks**: Developing standardized benchmarks for Swahili NLP to better measure progress
-4. **Model Compression**: Exploring quantization and pruning techniques for even more efficient deployment
+4. **Model Compression**: Exploring quantization and pruning techniques to enable deployment on more resource-constrained devices
+5. **Scaling Laws**: Investigating the relationship between model size, dataset size, and performance specifically for Swahili

 ## Acknowledgments